Sumner-lab/Splicing_with_rMATS/README.md

-If this does not work, maybe you have sucessfully downloaded STAR, but it is not in your $PATH I make sure in my ~/.bash_profile I have the following line export PATH=$PATH:/home/ucbtcdr/bin
+If this does not work, maybe you have sucessfully downloaded STAR, but it is not in your $PATH I make sure in my ~/.bash_profile I have the following line

+export PATH=$PATH:/home/ucbtcdr/bin

 Then I can cp my STAR executable into /home/ucbtcdr/bin .
-Then it should be able to find it on the command line (may need to close and reopen terminal)
+Then it should be able to find it on the command line (.. you may need to close and reopen terminal, or source .bash_profile)

-**Third**, mount RDS onto myriad (use your own UCL ID, and enter password): ssh ucbtcdr@transfer02
+**Third**, mount RDS onto myriad (use your own UCL ID, and enter password):

+ssh ucbtcdr@transfer02

 **4th**: Create a bash submission script to index your genome file (Run_index.sh: example below on my login):

 #!/bin/bash -l
 #$ -l h_rt=1:0:0
 #$ -l mem=10G